Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/resetting-a-form.md

 }
 ```

-Alternatively even easier we can use the following action:
+Alternatively, even easier, we can use the following action:

 ```html
 <button type="button" onclick="reset()">JavaScript #2</button>